 The Senate Reform Act would make the Electoral College more representative and at the same time would retain its positive structural features related to federalism and political stability.
-The overall balance of the current system is not significantly changed.
+The overall balance of the current system would not significantly change.
 See Figure 1.